deltacasttv/videomaster-video-monitor/README.md

 Application that displays the content of an input stream captured by a DELTACAST device, interfaced with the VideoMaster SDK.

-An SDI device is currently the only valid type of device for this application.
+SDI, HDMI or DisplayPort channels are currently the only valid types of channels for this application.

 OS Support:
 - Windows